Skip to main content

 Manage, monitor, and review: set terms up front, reconcile each payout, and review compliance obligations on a calendar.
 Verify any current rule or reporting threshold before relying on it.

 You do not pay a monthly subscription fee as a contractor.
 Your cost often appears when you withdraw money, and Deel says that fee varies by method, while your bank or intermediary banks can still deduct their own charges outside Deel’s control.
 There can also be a small Contract Platform Fee on certain inactive contracts, so “no subscription” does not mean “no cost.”
-If you want a reliable number, check the live withdrawal screen for each route and note it as “Add current fee after verification” in your own payout tracker.
+For a reliable number, check the live withdrawal screen for each route and record the displayed fee in your payout tracker before you confirm.

 It can be fine when a client requires it, but it is not automatically the best fit for every contractor.
 The fit is strongest when you accept a client-managed contract and centralized payouts.
 Depending on the setup, that can mean less direct control over payout timing and withdrawal methods.
 If independence and payment control matter more than client convenience, you may prefer to manage around it rather than choose it yourself.
 If your client mandates Deel, use it for contract and payout access, but keep your own books, invoice log, and records outside the platform.